wusai2333/trib/doc/labs.md

 ```

 We should have Vim and Emaces installed on the machines.
 If you need
 to install other utility packages, ask the TA.
+Note that you do not
+have `sudo` permissions on any of the machines; any `sudo` attempt
+will be automatically reported, so please don't even try it.

 You could also write your code on your own machine if you want to.
 See Go language's [install](http://golang.org/doc/install) page for